cognativex/cx-wp-plugin/readme.md

 - Go to Plugins and Press Add new
 - Search for "CognativeX"
-- Press Install and then press Activate
+- Press Install and then press Activate (This will automatically create a publisher that you can benefit from)
-- To fill the settings please navigate to Settings > cognativex
+- To check or modify the settings please navigate to Settings > cognativex
-- fill the domain area with your domain. ex : example.com
-- fill the widgetIDs area with the widget IDs sent to you by your account manager. ex: 123456789,9876543210 <i>If you do not have your widgetIDs yet, please [fill out the following form to receive the required widget IDs](https://share.hsforms.com/1miyHTpuIRkOdukMtvlz5MQ3i03r) </i>
 - Add the widget block to your pages as per the screenshots
 - Enjoy the power of AI and personalization